-In the application introduced later in this post, the user has the option to view both phenology data and AGDDs for a selected site over a number of years.
-In this example, the user is exploring the relationship between phenophase transitions and the accumulation of GDDs at the Harvard Forest NEON field site for 2017 and 2018.
-Observing how phenology and AGDDs are connected can allow us to understand how other ecosystem processes are also connected.
+Above: This data visualization shows both phenology data and AGDDs at NEON’s Harvard Forest field site for 2017 and 2018.
+This field site is located in Massachusetts where according to the Farmer’s almanac the average last frost date is May 1 (as calculated using the 1981-2010 US Climate Normals).
+As you can see, Red Maples in 2017 were flowering well before the last frost date making them more at risk to frost damage and the Northern Red Oaks were flowering after the last frost date.

 NEON Data and Exploring Patterns

 Comparing AGDDs and changes in plant phenology can be achieved using available plant phenology data and daily temperature data, both of which can be obtained through the NEON Data Portal.
-NEON has been collecting data on plant phenology at NEON terrestrial sites across the United States since late 2013. (screenshots of multiple sites over years) Part of the monitoring follows deciduous broadleaf trees as they transform through their six phenophases.
+NEON has been collecting data on plant phenology at NEON terrestrial sites across the United States since late 2013. (screenshots of multiple sites over years – see below) Part of the monitoring follows deciduous broadleaf trees as they transform through their six phenophases.
 NEON employs status-based monitoring in which the phenological condition of an individual is reported any time that individual is observed.
 Status and intensity data are reported per phenophase per individual or patch, for each day observed.
 Air temperature data have also been collected each day since late 2013 at NEON field sites using sensor assemblies on deployed towers.